gridsome/gridsome.org/docs/assets-fonts.md

 # Self-Hosting Open Source Typefaces

 Self-hosting open source fonts, as explained [in the docs](https://github.com/KyleAMathews/typefaces):
 - Self-hosting is significantly faster.
 Loading a typeface from Google Fonts or other hosted font service adds an extra (blocking) network request.
-In my testing, I’ve found replacing Google Fonts with a self-hosted font can improve a site’s speedindex by ~300 miliseconds on desktop and 1+ seconds on 3g.
+In my testing, I’ve found replacing Google Fonts with a self-hosted font can improve a site’s speedindex by ~300 milliseconds on desktop and 1+ seconds on 3g.
 This is a big deal.
 - Your fonts load offline.
 It’s annoying to start working on a web project on the train or airplane and see your interface screwed up because you can’t access Google fonts.
 I remember once being in this situation and doing everything possible to avoid reloading a project as I knew I’d lose the fonts and be forced to stop working.
 - Go beyond Google Fonts.
 Some of my favorite typefaces aren’t on Google Fonts like Clear Sans, Cooper Hewitt, and Aleo.
 - All web(site|app) dependencies should be managed through NPM whenever possible.
 Tis the modern way.